jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE transition=blindY
 # Intra-Socket Communication
 .notes Components internal to a CPU using the ring include the cores, the L3, the system agent and the graphics controller.
+Used to require a specific channel for all linkages.

 * Sandy Bridge introduced a ring architecture so that components inside of a CPU can communicate directly
 * L3 is no longer unified, each core has a region